Which permissions are required for this function?

 Download the effect import template here

 Select Import from the main menu at the bottom left and Effects from the dropdown.
 Then select the file you want to import.

 Now select "Import".
-The data will then be imported in the background.
-Once the import is successfully complete, Falcon will prompt you to refresh.
+The data is then imported in the background.
+Once the import is successfully completed, Falcon will prompt you to refresh.